Master of Arts in Interdisciplinary Aging Studies

-Applicants must provide a clear and detailed Statement of Interest (1 page in length) outlining how their research interests align with aging, and how their research fits with that of their prospective supervisor.
+Applicants must provide a clear and detailed Personal Statement (1 page in length) outlining how their research interests align with aging, and how their research fits with that of their prospective supervisor.
 This statement is an important factor in determining admissibility in our program and will be evaluated based on the extent to which an applicant’s proposed research and professional interests are congruent with an interest in aging and with faculty members associated with the M.A. in Interdisciplinary Aging Studies.
-Potential supervisors or co-supervisors must be named in the application and in the Statement of Interest.
-It is strongly suggested that applicants formally reach out via email to prospective supervisors in advance of applying to the program and include the names of these potential supervisors in their application.

-Applicants must have completed a supervised research project, such as a thesis, program evaluation, or community-based research project, or include a 250-word statement that indicates their capacity to conduct independent research (including experience gained outside of a university context).
+The Personal Statement must include a paragraph providing evidence of independent research.
+Applicants must have completed a supervised research project—such as a thesis, program evaluation, or community-based research project—or include a 250-word statement that indicates their capacity to conduct independent research (including experience gained outside of a university context).

 Applicants must provide evidence of excellent scholarly writing as determined from the submission of a written sample.
 This can include either the submission of the applicant’s B.Sc./B.A. thesis or a scholarly written piece by the applicant for a university course previously taken, or for another formal initiative outside of the university context.